 This was the second of three planned consultation rounds in 2018 to inform actions to strengthen protection for kauri.

-Between 25 June and 16 July 2018 we asked for feedback and ideas on the future of kauri.
-We held seven hui/meetings in kauri lands and also received responses through email and letters.
+Between 20 August and 18 September 2018 we asked for your feedback and ideas regarding the scope and range of powers, and the design of a management agency to protect kauri.
+We held 25 hui/meetings in kauri lands and also received responses through email and letters.

-ROUND TWO (August/September 2018)
+ROUND THREE (November 2018)

 We’ll ask for your feedback on:

-- the refreshed draft strategy
+- The final draft of the refreshed strategy for kauri

 At the end of 2017, the Government announced tougher measures to help combat the spread of kauri dieback disease.
 One of the measures is a National Pest Management Plan, the highest protection available under the Biosecurity Act 1993.
 It will mean a nationally coordinated, long-term approach to the management of kauri dieback disease.